bcritt1/H-S-Documentation/scripts/geocoding/python/readme.md

 6. At this point, we're just about ready to run our main script.
 However, you'll want to make a few tweaks to geocode.sbatch first.
 I've tuned most parameters for this process, but you'll need to change the path for your *.out and *.err files, which give you feedback on what went wrong should your script fail.
 I route them to /out and /err directories in my home: you can do the same by changing my user name to yours in the script.
 I tested the script on a list of ~4500 place names (<len(places)> in python) and it took 1.5 hours and consumed a little over 13 gb of memory at most.
 Therefore the sbatch file asks for 2 hours and 16 gb memory.
-Because of API limits, you can estimate 1-2 seconds per query and adjust the -t line.
+Because of API limits, you can estimate 1-2 seconds per query and adjust the -t line accordingly.
 The memory usage should stay pretty constant, but because we're cutting it pretty close, you may want to adjust this up.

  ```
 nano geocode.sbatch